CAPA

 Root Cause or Potential Cause

 In this section, there should be a concise statement of the root cause for corrective action plans or the potential cause(s) for preventive action plans.
 During the initial review of the A3 report, management may ask the person or team assigned to the CAPA to investigate the problem in greater depth or investigate other possible sources of information if the analysis appears to be inadequate.
-Management should also ensure that the causes are within the control of the company to correct or prevent.
-Identifying a cause that is outside the control of the company is just placing blame.
+Management should also ensure that the causes are within the company’s control to correct or prevent.
+Identifying a cause that is outside the company’s control is just placing blame.

 Proposed Actions